kennethpdang/KeyByKey/README.md

 # KeyByKey
-A application to help users remember particular things.
+This application is suppose to be similar to Bible Memory.